smallk/smallk.github.io/pages_repo.md

 ---
 layout: page
-title: Software Repository
+title: Getting the code and instructions

 baselink: /repo/
 permalink: /repo/
 ---

-## Getting the code and instructions

 These are ways to get the code: